• Skip to primary navigation

 "A desk is capable of supporting 10 million bacteria, and the average office contains 20,961 germs per square inch, according to research."

-Television remote controls and on buttons
+Television remote controls and buttons - use electronic cleaner wipes

 "Desks are really bacteria cafeterias." ~ Charles Gerba, a microbiologist